Kaon-induced production of strange hidden-charm molecular pentaquarks $P^\Lambda_{\psi s}$ from proton: Formalism

 By inserting the potential kernel into the Bethe-Salpeter equation, the scattering amplitude is derived.
 The original 4-dimensional integral equation in Minkowski space is simplified to a 1-dimensional integral equation through partial-wave decomposition and the spectator quasipotential approximation, with a fixed spin-parity $J^P$, allowing the scattering amplitude to be calculated as~\cite{He:2015mja,He:2014nya,He:2012zd},

 where the summation is restricted to nonnegative helicities $\lambda''$.
-The propagator $G_0({\rm p}'')$ is simplified from the original 4-dimensional form under the quasipotential approximation and takes the form $G_0({\rm p}'')=\delta^+(p''^2_h-m_h^{2})/(p''^2_l-m_l^{2})$, where $p''_{h,l}$ and $m_{h,l}$ represent the momenta and masses of the heavy and light constituent particles, respectively.
+The propagator $G_0({\rm p}'')$ is simplified from its original four-dimensional form under the quasipotential approximation and takes the form As required by the spectator approximation adopted in this work, the heavier particle (denoted as $h$) in a given channel is placed on shell~\cite{Gross:1999pd}, which satisfies $p''^0_h = E_h({\rm p}'') = \sqrt{m_h^2 + {\rm p}''^2}$.
+The energy of the lighter particle (denoted as $l$) is then given by $p''^0_l = W - E_h({\rm p}'')$.
+Here and hereafter, the value of the momentum in center-of-mass frame is defined as ${\rm p}=|{\bm p}|$.
 The partial wave potential is expressed as: